nicholasdille/container-slides/160_gitlab_ci/250_releases/exercise.md

 1. Use the unique pipeline ID (`$CI_PIPELINE_IID`) as the tag name
 1. Set an arbitrary name and description

-For the `release` keyword to work, the `release-cli` binary must be present in the execution environment of the job:
+For the `release` keyword to work, the `glab` binary must be present in the execution environment of the job:

-1. Set `image` to `registry.gitlab.com/gitlab-org/release-cli:0.24.0`
+1. Set `image` to `registry.gitlab.com/gitlab-org/cli:v1.76.2`

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.